 Note: When you start creating ads you will want to go beyond Google’s Keyword Planner to find the best search terms.
-If you want to learn more about keyword research, our Free PPC Mini-Course includes a lesson on advanced keyword research techniques.
+If you want to learn more about keyword research, our Data Driven Google Ads Certification Course.

 Conversion rate – What is the rate your visitors convert into customers on your website?
 If you don’t know your conversion rate, use ~1-2% to start.
 That is the “average” for the web, although most sites convert at a much higher, or lower rate.

-Step 2: Enter your data into the AdWords Budget Calculator
+Step 2: Enter your data into the Ads Budget Calculator

 This is the fun part!!
-First, download our Google AdWords Budget Calculator provided below.
+First, download our Google Ads Budget Calculator provided below.
 Then follow along with the rest of this guide.

-The grey cells in the spreadsheet are variables you can change to see how the adjustments affect your return on investment (ROI).
+The gold cells in the spreadsheet are variables you can change to see how the adjustments affect your return on investment (ROI).